-Video Of Florida Police Pinning Down And Allegedly Punching A Black Teen Girl Is Going Viral
+This Video Of Florida Police Allegedly Pinning Down A Black Teen Is Going Viral

 A video that appears to show a black teenage girl being punched by Florida police has gone viral on social media, prompting outrage from many online.
 But police claim the cell phone footage of the teen's arrest doesn't show the whole story.

 In the footage, which was first shared on Instagram by a woman who identified the girl being placed under arrest as her 14-year-old cousin, two Coral Springs police officers appear to have pinned a girl face down on the ground.
 One officer, who appears to have one knee on the girl's back, can be seen punching the girl twice in the ribs.

 "Why you hitting her?" an onlooker off camera screams.
 "She can't do it.
 She can't do that, her hand's underneath her!"
 Bustle has reached out to Coral Springs Chief of Police Clyde Parry for comment.

 According to the Coral Springs Police Department, the video shows officers arresting a 14-year-old female at the Coral Square Mall on Thursday.
 However, in a statement — titled "RUMOR CONTROL" — released Friday, the department also stressed that the video, "shows only the end of the story, not the incident in its entirety which led up to the arrest."

 "The Coral Springs Police Department believes in transparency," the department wrote.
 "It is important for people to have all of the facts before rushing to judgment of an officer's actions when faced with calls for service involving violent suspects — regardless of their age or gender."